 It takes a smart person to admit that sometimes you need help to get a job done right.
 The same principle holds true with concrete casting.
 You need more than just a wonderfully crafted pre-blended bag of concrete mix (like any of our Xtreme Series lines).
 No matter which part of the job you need a little help with; we’ve got the accessories to help make your life easier.

-For help with the prep-work, we provide easy to use forms, molds and edge profiles so that you can lay out your designs with ease.
-We also supply some of the strongest and lightest fibers and rods to make sure that your cast mix is the strongest it can be.
+For help with the prep-work, we provide easy to use forms, pour molds and concrete edge form profiles so that you can lay out your designs with ease.
+We also supply some of the strongest and lightest fibers and rods to make sure that your placing cast mix is the strongest it can be.
 If you want to get creative with your XS casting products, take a look at our XS Veining, Slurry and Packing Additives as well and pigment colors before sealer.

 Wherever you are located, we have a conveniently located distribution center close by for you to pick up any casting accessories you might need to make sure your precast concrete project is a success.